It's not too late to apply! Secure your seat for Fall 2026.

 What is the difference between Pre-K and kindergarten?

-Among other differences, Pre-K is more informal, emphasizing playtime and activities that help children develop socially, emotionally, and intellectually.
+Among other differences, Pre-K is more informal, emphasizing playtime and activities that help children develop socially, emotionally and intellectually.
 It introduces basic concepts in areas like math and literacy in a relaxed way.
 Kindergarten is more structured, with a stronger focus on achieving educational goals.
 While play is still included, the primary aim is for children to complete specific lessons and develop skills such as basic math and reading.

 What is the youngest age for kindergarten?